Feel the buzzzzz note

 and one is wise enough to take advantage.

-At the very least, is heroes manage to kill or incapacitate the Hive Queen, they usually take out the entire hive mind in the process, or at least makes the individual members incapable of fighting.
+If our heroes manage to kill or incapacitate the Hive Queen, they usually take out the entire hive mind in the process, or at least make the individual members incapable of fighting.
 Presumably this is by analogy

 with real-world ants and bees, even though real ant and bee queens exercise little control over their colonies — their sole job is to pop out eggs